Forward to Fall

 - Our goal is to balance modifications made for health and safety with the in-person experience.
 We are currently finalizing our health and safety policies, but in general you can expect:

 - Classrooms will be arranged to allow six feet between each student.

 - All members of our campus community will be expected to wear masks when indoors and when social distancing cannot be observed outside.
-We will provide two cloth masks will to every student and member of the faculty and staff.
+We will provide two cloth masks to every student and member of the faculty and staff (See mask delivery plans).